Mike Turner: Sutorina dispute involvement

-On March 3, 2015, Montenegrin, Bosnian, and other Balkan-based news agencies reported that Turner had involved himself in the Sutorina dispute between Bosnia and Montenegro, sending a letter of warning to Bosniak member of the Presidency of Bosnia and Herzegovina Bakir Izetbegovic in which he suggested that if Bosnia did not give up its territorial dispute over Sutorina the United States might suspend its aid to Bosnia.
-The dispute was later resolved peacefully, with Bosnia ultimately dismissing its claims.
+On March 3, 2015, Montenegrin, Bosnian, and other Balkan-based news agencies reported that Turner had involved himself in the Sutorina dispute between Bosnia and Herzegovina and Montenegro, sending a letter of warning to then-Bosniak member of the Presidency of Bosnia and Herzegovina Bakir Izetbegović in which he suggested that if Bosnia and Herzegovina did not give up its territorial dispute over Sutorina, the United States might suspend its aid to the country.
+The dispute was later resolved peacefully, with Bosnia and Herzegovina ultimately dismissing its claims.

 2025 Bosnian Constitutional Crisis and Republika Srpska–Dayton Accords Dispute

-In March 2025, Turner criticized Milorad Dodik, the president of Bosnia and Herzegovina's Republika Srpska entity, alleging that Dodik was undermining the Dayton Peace Accords and seeking support from Russian President Vladimir Putin to destabilize the Balkans.
+In March 2025, Turner criticized Milorad Dodik, the president of Bosnia and Herzegovina's Republika Srpska entity, alleging that Dodik was undermining the Dayton Peace Accords and seeking support from Russian president Vladimir Putin to destabilize the Balkans.
 Turner emphasized the importance of U.S. and NATO involvement to promote peace and stability in Bosnia and Herzegovina.